 Victoria De Durango Durango, Mexico Travel Guide

 These sites define Victoria de Durango.
-They showcase colonial wealth, religious devotion, and civic life through hundreds of years of history.
+They showcase colonial wealth, religious devotion, and civic life through many years of history.

-Calle Constitución, a pedestrian zone, links many landmarks, forming an ideal place for taking a stroll, people-watching, and immersing in the city'the atmosphere.
+Calle Constitución, a walker zone, links many landmarks, forming an ideal place for taking a stroll, people-watching, and immersing in the city'the atmosphere.

-Early mornings avoid crowds in well-liked places.
+Early mornings avoid crowds in well-populated-liked places.
 Explore smaller side streets for charming architecture and local shops.
 Ask locals for directions to less-touristed viewpoints on Mirador de los Remedios.

 Focuses on popular arts, crafts, and traditions of Durango state.